Cheesecake is the new pie. If you don't believe it, just make this Spiced Cheesecake for Thanksgiving dessert and see who pays attention to the pie!

 - In a food processor crush chocolate cookies and sugar until mixture is fine crumbs.
 Stir together oil, butter and grated ginger and drizzle into mixture, pulsing until combined.
 Press mixture into the pan so crust is about ⅜ inch thick on the bottom and all the way up the sides (you may have a little extra).
 Set crust aside.

-- In a mixer beat together cream cheese, sugar, vanilla and grated ginger until there are no lumps.
+- For the filling: In a mixer beat together cream cheese, sugar, vanilla and grated ginger until there are no lumps.
 Mix in the flour, cinnamon, nutmeg and ground ginger.
 Add eggs and yolks one at a time, mixing in completely and scraping sides of bowl as needed between each addition, until completely combined.